kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 sending new priority parameter values or confirming the client suggestion.
 When an intermediary is present, the client-suggested priority is passed to the origin server, which gives it the opportunity to improve the priority information.
-The intermediary can use the origin server response to decide how to best prioritize serving the response.
+The intermediary can then use the origin server response to decide how to best prioritize serving the response.

 For example, a client using an HTML document discovers several inline images and